fhumbertodf/dicionario/Textos3.md

 The school looked very big and frightening.
 There were children outside on the playground.
 They all looked very big.
-I looked atthem, and some ofthem looked at me.
+I looked at them, and some of them looked at me.
 I felt very small.
-My mother and I went into the schooland found the kindergarten room.
+My mother and I went into the school and found the kindergarten room.
 There were children in there.
 Most of them were the same size as me.
 My mother spoke to the kindergarten teacher.